eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

 As the [new flat config format](/blog/2023/10/flat-config-rollout-plans/) rolling out with many benefits, it makes configures easier to manage and more transparent to compose.
 However, it can still be non-trivial to understand what rules are enabled and disabled for which files, especially when the configurations are complex or extending from multiple sources.

-To help with that situtation and improve the developer experience with flat configs even further, we are excited to introduce you the [ESLint Config Inspector](https://github.com/eslint/config-inspector) --- a visual and interactive tool helping you to understand and inspect your config file.
+To help with that situation and improve the developer experience with flat configs even further, we are excited to introduce you the [ESLint Config Inspector](https://github.com/eslint/config-inspector) --- a visual and interactive tool helping you to understand and inspect your config file.

 ![Screenshot of config inspector](/assets/images/blog/2024/config-inspector-intro.png)

 ## Give it a Try!

-[ESLint Config Inspector](https://github.com/eslint/config-inspector) is a CLI command that fires up a local web server to visualize your ESLint configuration file from you local filesystem.
+[ESLint Config Inspector](https://github.com/eslint/config-inspector) is a CLI command that fires up a local web server to visualize your ESLint configuration file from your local filesystem.
 You can give it a try by running the following command in the root directory that contains `eslint.config.js` file:

 ```bash